-Governors Island Tolerance Monument-Vital National Symbol
+Governors Island Tolerance Monument - Vital National Symbol - an implicit MLK Monument

 What is Tolerance?
 (1)